-C2 Left & Right Eaves: Identify the C2 eave boards... they are identical.
+C2 Left & Right Eaves: Identify the C2 eave boards... the left is narrower than the right.
 Using the 1-5/8 T-20 screws attach the eave boards to the left and right sides of coop using 5 screws in each eave.
 Use figures 3.1 and 3.2 as guides.
 The eave should overhang about an inch on each end.
-Drive screws down straight int 65 and 65 side tops.
+Drive screws down straight int@5 and B6 side tops.

+Fig 3.1

+Right C2

+Eave (wider)

 C3 Roof Support Battens: Identify the (3) C3 roof support battens.
 Use 3 T-20 screws each at the positions illustrated to attach to the tops of the B9 arcs.
 They will overhang about two inches.

-Make sure your coop is square and level as believe it or not :-) the roof locks it all in place.
+Standard Ultravinyl or Optional Polycarbonate "Smoked" Roof Make sure your coop is square and level as believe it or not :-) the roof locks it all in place.
 The roof will also not lay flat and straight if coop is not level and square.
 We provide both long (best for ridge positions) and short screws (best for valley positions).
 See below.

 All three panels are the same.
 Panels 1 & 2 go on first and slide into place up or down to leave overhang as illustrated on left and right sides.
 Panel 3 is a "cap" over the top of the outer two.
 Panels are screwed into place as indicated by the blue arrows with F4 Roof Screws...
 5 screws per line.
 Screws on outer eaves screw into portion of eave that is double thick.
 Screws that screw into battens just need solid grip.
 Screws can go either into a valley or on a ridge but should only be tightened enough to slightly compress the rubber washer and not so much as to overly deform the roof.
 Have a second person help you position and slide roof until it overlaps well and then start screwing into place piercing the roof (layers) with screws.
 Center panel 3 "pins down" outer panels.
 The procedure for the standard Ultravinyl or the upgraded Smoked Polycarbonate roof is the same.

 Assembly Instructions

 Backyard Chicken Coop

-Model 2 Winter 2024 V1.2
+Model 2 Spring 2025 V2.0

-Copyright ® Roost & Root all rights reserved
+copyright ® Roost & Root all rights reserv

 Step 4 - Roof